ArulPrakassam/Arul-Prakassam/README.md

 # Hey 👋 What's up?

-My name is Arul Prakassam, front-end web Developer with some back-end knowledge & content creator
+My name is Arul Prakassam, working as a Test Specialist at IBM.
+Passionate about front-end web development & content creation

 ## About me

 - Completed my B.Tech ECE in Manakula Vinayagar Institute of Technology, Pondicherry in 2023.
+- Currently working as a Test Specialist at IBM.
 - Done some projects in UI development with React js, Javascript, HTML, CSS.
 - I am interested in front-end web development.
 - I will create online content in my website [switch2knowledge](https://www.switch2knowledge.com/) and youtube channels.